 Believe it or not, these responses are in line with how most loan officers perceive their profession.
 However, it is this belief about what they do for a living that often creates limits in their ability to earn a significant income.

 The point that I am trying to make is that before you can be a loan officer or mortgage professional, you must first be a marketing and sales professional.
 What I mean by this is that you have to know how to first generate leads of either home purchasers or existing homeowners for potential refinancing.
-Unless you have leads to work with, it is not possible for you to engage with anyone regarding programs or rates.
-In addition, if you are an outside loan officer, you need to have the ability to develop relationships with potential referral partners so you will have a consistent supply of leads coming to you.
+Unless you have leads to work with, you can’t engage with anyone regarding programs or rates.
+Also, if you are an outside loan officer, you need to have the ability to develop relationships with potential referral partners so you will have a consistent supply of leads coming to you.

-What all of this means is that you MUST be a “marketer” and “sales professional” before you can ever be a “loan officer” or “mortgage originator.”
-What is very interesting is that oftentimes when I present this concept, an audience member will say something regarding once that a lead has been generated, then they can start speaking about programs rates and the items that are covered under their licensing.
+What all of this means is that you must be a “marketer” and “sales professional” before you can ever be a “loan officer” or “mortgage originator.”
+What is very interesting is that often, when I present this concept, an audience member will say something regarding once that a lead has been generated; they can start speaking about program rates and the items that are covered under their licensing.
 Although this is true, this brings us to an entirely different challenge that exists and limits loan officer productivity.

-My belief is simply that if someone has the need for mortgage financing and they are going to obtain financing for either a purchase or refinance, then why shouldn’t it be you who assists them in meeting their needs?
-As long as you are providing a service that is in the customer’s best interests and helps them accomplish the goals they seek, then as a “sales professional,” it is your job to influence them to recognize that you are the best choice to do business with.
+My belief is simply that if someone needs mortgage financing and they are going to obtain funding for a purchase or refinance, then why shouldn’t it be you who assists them in meeting their needs?
+As long as you are providing a service that is in the customer’s best interests and helps them accomplish the goals they seek, then as a “sales professional,” it is your job to influence them to recognize that you are the best choice.

-What happens with many mortgage professionals is that because they have never studied the art of ethical influence, what they do is rely upon being nice and going through the qualifying process with a prospect.
+Many mortgage professionals have never studied the art of ethical influence.
+What they do is rely upon being friendly and going through the qualifying process with a prospect.
 The challenge with this approach is that there is a very high chance that the prospect will speak with more than one very nice loan officer.
-Essentially, what is happening here, is that loan officers who engage in attempting to win business through this method end up actually commoditizing their product and service.
+Essentially, what is happening here is those loan officers who engage in attempting to win business through this method end up commoditizing their product and service.

-So when you read through what I have written here, and you see that I reference influencing and selling, all I am referring to is assisting a prospect in recognizing that you bring more to the table in meeting their needs than anyone else they may speak with.
+So when you read through what I have written here, and you see that I reference influencing and selling, all I am referring to is assisting a prospect in recognizing that you bring more to the table in meeting their needs than anyone else.

-Remember, once you have quoted a rate to a prospect, if you have not yet gotten them to want to do business with you because of who you are and how you work, getting them to recognize your value after already quoted a rate is very difficult.
-However, if you get a prospect to want to do business with you, although your rate needs to be competitive, if you have addressed emotional needs that they have in relation to obtaining mortgage financing, the mortgage rate you offer becomes a little less important.
+Remember, once you have quoted a rate to a prospect, if you have not yet gotten them to want to do business with you because of who you are and how you work, getting them to recognize your value after you already quoted a rate is challenging.

-As human beings, we typically purchase emotionally, and then justify our decision to buy with logic.
-When you qualify a prospect without emotional connection, then you are bypassing the most critical part of the consumer’s decision-making process.
+As human beings, we typically purchase emotionally and then justify our decision to buy with logic.
+When you qualify a prospect without an emotional connection, then you are bypassing the most critical part of the consumer’s decision-making process.